The Amazing Race (American TV series): Planning

 Prior to each of the Races, the production team plans out the locations and tasks that the racers will travel, working in conjunction with local representatives, each of whom Van Munster had initially had available for a different show.
 The staff also consults with ex-military or federal agents that are aware of political matters in foreign areas, who may advise on countries or regions to avoid.
 Van Munster and others will then travel the proposed course to verify the locations and identify needs for filming for the show.
 The crew works with local government representatives to assure the safety of the racers while traveling through certain areas of the world.
 Despite pre-planning, the production crew may be faced with obstacles forcing them to change tasks or even locations.
 In one situation during planning of the second race, the Argentine bank system failed, creating political unrest, and a new country was selected.
 Similarly, after the Egyptian Revolution of 2011 and the sexual assault of South African-American reporter Lara Logan who worked for CBS, the production staff considers Egypt to be "off the map right now."
 While filming had started on the 33rd season of the race in early February 2020, CBS temporarily stopped production and ordered all teams and staff back to the United States due to the COVID-19 pandemic out of caution, though stated that the virus had not been contracted by anyone on the show.
 At the time, three episodes of the season had been filmed and no new production start date for the series had yet been determined.
+In 2023, van Munster said that they would not be traveling to Russia, Mainland China, and certain parts of West Africa for the foreseeable future.
 It has been estimated, by Van Munster, that over 2,000 people worldwide are involved in the production of any one season of the Race.

 Tasks are generally selected to represent the local flavor of the country or region they are in.
 They typically look for activities that are not often considered something a tourist would do but part of the way of life in a country, as this would generally be a new experience for all the racers.
 Production relies on their own experiences as well to develop tasks; Van Munster noted that a task in season 21 involving synchronized swimming was based on his own struggles as a teenager to learn how to do a similar routine, thus assuring that if he could do it, racers could do it as well.